PREPARING YOU FOR GOING HOME

 Before you leave the hospital, your surgeon will give you a prescription for any additional medications you are required to take.
 Your nurse or surgeon will explain these medications to you and will give you a 'Medications After Surgery' guide to take home with you.
 You may also need to see our pharmacist to discuss instructions for your medications.

-Your nurse will arrange for your prescription to be collected from the Pharmacy, if required.
+Your nurse will arrange for your prescription to be collected from the pharmacy, if required.
 Please make sure you have your Prescription Subsidy Card, if appropriate.
-Let the nurse or your surgeon know if you already have these medications at home and don't need any additional supply
+Let the nurse or your surgeon know if you already have these medications at home and don't need any additional supply.

 Depending on the payment agreement with your insurer you may need to pay for your medication on discharge.